sandgardenhq/getting-started/aws/vpc/README.md

-# Director Deployment
+# Director Deployment in AWS VPC

-This is an example of how to deploy a Sandgarden director pool into your private infrastructure.
+This guide demonstrates how to deploy a Sandgarden director pool into your private AWS infrastructure.
+The deployment:

-It assumes you have a private VPC already set up where your director pool will live.
+- Creates a highly available director pool
+- Configures secure network access
+- Sets up monitoring and logging

+## Prerequisites
+- Existing AWS VPC
+- AWS CLI configured with appropriate permissions
+- Terraform or OpenTofu installed locally

 ## Inputs